-Scaravelli inspired Yoga is a form of Yoga practice that respects the ‘revolutionary’ understanding of Yoga shared by Vanda Scaravelli during the later years of her life and through her book ‘Awakening the Spine’.
+Scaravelli Inspired Yoga is a form of yoga practice that respects the “revolutionary” understanding of yoga shared by Vanda Scaravelli during her later years and through her book “Awakening the Spine.”

 Who was Vanda Scaravelli?

-Her mother Clara Corsi, a teacher, was one of the first Italian women to graduate from University.
-Her father Alberto Passigli, a successful businessman, was instrumental in the world of music and opera helping to create the Maggio Musiclae Fiorentino and also the Orchestre Stabile enabling Florence to have its own orchestra; Vanda herself trained as a pianist to concert level under the tutelage of Ernesto Consolo.
-During her childhood and family life she was exposed to some of the century’s most formidable artists; the family villa Il Leco became a salon for such masters as : Arthur Schnabel, Arturo Toscanini, Federico Fellini, Bronislaw Huberman, Pablo Casals and Andres Segovia
+Her mother, Clara Corsi, a teacher, was one of the first Italian women to graduate from University.
+Her father, Alberto Passigli, a successful businessman, was instrumental in music and opera, helping to create the Maggio Musicale Fiorentino.
+The Orchestre Stabile enables Florence to have its own orchestra; Vanda herself trained as a pianist to concert level under the tutelage of Ernesto Consolo.
+During her childhood and family life, she was exposed to some of the century’s most formidable artists; the family villa, Il Leco, became a salon for such masters as Arthur Schnabel, Arturo Toscanini, Federico Fellini, Bronislaw Huberman, Pablo Casals, and Andres Segovia.

-Each year Vanda rented a chalet in Gstaad Switzerland and it has been said that it was during this time of experiencing the loss of her husband that she first met and observed the Yoga practice of the then titled “Yoga Raja” B.K.S.Iyengar.
+Each year, Vanda rented a chalet in Gstaad, Switzerland, and it was during this time of experiencing the loss of her husband that she first met and observed the yoga practise of the then titled “Yoga Raja,” B.K.S.Iyengar.

 Who taught Vanda Yoga?

-Vanda’s friend the violinist and conductor Yehudi Menuhin, was a student of B.K.S Iyengar.
-In 1954 Iyengar was accompanying Menuhin on his tours as his personal instructor , also Menuhin a great humanitarian was sharing the powers and benefits of Yoga embodied in the Yoga adept B.K.S.
-Iyengar; by introducing him to the UK, France, Germany and Switzerland.
-During this time they stayed for some months as Vanda’s guests in Gstaad.
+Vanda’s friend, the violinist and conductor Yehudi Menuhin, was a student of B.K.S Iyengar.
+In 1954, Iyengar accompanied Menuhin on his tours as his personal instructor.
+Also, Menuhin, a great humanitarian, shared the powers and benefits of yoga embodied in the yoga adept B.K.S.
+Iyengar; by introducing him to the UK, France, Germany, and Switzerland.
+During this time, they stayed for some months as Vanda’s guests in Gstaad.

-Vanda spent time observing and then became the student of Iyengar, notably along with her other good friend, Jiddu Krishnamurti.
-Some years later, the esteemed Yoga teacher and son of Krishnamacharya, T.K.V Desikachar was invited by Krishnamurti to come to Gstaad and there he taught both Vanda and Krishnamurti about the importance of the breath, ‘pranayama’ ~ extension of the breath/life force.
+Vanda spent time observing and then became an Iyengar student, notably along with her other good friend, Jiddu Krishnamurti.
+Some years later, the esteemed yoga teacher and son of Krishnamacharya, T.K.V.
+Desikachar, was invited by Krishnamurti to come to Gstaad, and there he taught both Vanda and Krishnamurti about the importance of the breath, ‘pranayama,” an extension of the breath/life force.

 How is this Yoga different?

-So here we get a clue of the rich melting pot in which Vanda Scaravelli then in her 40’s came to start a journey of discovery through Yoga, which led to her realisations about the effects of gravity and the breath and the potential of awakening the spine.
-In the introduction to her book ‘Awakening the Spine’ she states
+Here we get a clue of the vibrant melting pot in which Vanda Scaravelli, then in her 40’s, came to start a journey of discovery through yoga, which led to her realisations about the effects of gravity and the breath and the potential of awakening the spine.
+In the introduction to her book ‘Awakening the Spine’, she states

 “What is this new teaching?
 A revolution has to take place.
 A revolution based on one very simple physical truth.
 There is a division in the centre of our back where the spine moves simultaneously in two opposite directions: from the waist downwards towards the legs and feet which are pulled by gravity, and from the waist upwards, through the top of the head, lifting us up freely.

-The pull of gravity under our feet makes it possible for us to extend the upper part of the spine, and this extension allows us also to release tension between the vertebrae.
-Gravity is like a magnet attracting us to earth, but this attraction is not limited to pulling us down, it also allows us to stretch in the opposite direction towards the sky. “
+The pull of gravity under our feet makes it possible for us to extend the upper part of the spine, and this extension also allows us to release tension between the vertebrae.
+Gravity is like a magnet attracting us to the earth, but this attraction is not limited to pulling us down.
+It also allows us to stretch in the opposite direction towards the sky. “

 Is this a living practice?

-Vanda was adamant that this ‘new Yoga’, wasn’t a style or system to be copied or achieved.
-Instead a way of experiencing connection, an expression of life through which the spine wakes up.
+Vanda was adamant that this “new yoga” wasn’t a style or system to be copied or achieved.
+Instead of a way of experiencing connection, an expression of life through which the spine wakes up.

-The experience of connection comes from being present in the moment. in the body, in relationship to your external environment and gravity and your internal environment with the breath.
-Here are some of Vanda’s words on Gravity,
+The experience of connection comes from being present in the moment.
+In the body, relating to your external environment and gravity and your internal environment with the breath.
+Here are some of Vanda’s words on gravity,

 Breath and movement